G, R, S

 - Delete with Reconnect Ctrl-X

-Muting a node removes the contribution of the node to the node tree, and makes all links pass through that node without change.
+Muting a node removes its contribution to the node tree, and makes all links pass through it without change.
 Links will appear red as an indicator of passing through the muted node.

 Individual node links can be muted with Mute Links.